-Chinook (King) — July-November, but the peak time for Chinook salmon at the Ballard Locks is late August.
+Chinook (King) — July-November, but the peak time for Chinook salmon is late August.

-Coho (Silver) — August-November, but the best time for Coho salmon at the Ballard Locks is late September.
+Coho (Silver) — August-November, but the best time for Coho salmon is late September.

-Sockeye (Red) — June-October, but the peak time for Sockeye salmon at the Ballard Locks is July.
+Sockeye (Red) — June-October, but the peak time for Sockeye salmon is July.

-Steelhead — November-May, but the best time for Steelhead salmon at the Ballard Locks is late March/early April.
+Steelhead — November-May, but the best time for Steelhead salmon is late March/early April.

-Just by looking at the list, you can see there’s a chance to spot salmon year-round at the Ballard Locks, but anyone who’s visited knows there aren’t always fish migrating through the ladder.
+Just by looking at the list, you can see there’s a chance to spot salmon year-round at the locks, but anyone who’s visited knows there aren’t always fish migrating through the ladder.
 There’s no doubt the best time to visit the Ballard Locks is between July and late September.

 The salmon migration shouldn’t be missed in Seattle.
 It’s an annual event that makes the Northwest so unique.
 To best maximize your experience, follow our list for the best time to visit the Ballard Locks in Seattle.
 If you’re looking for even more, you can also check out the Issaquah salmon hatchery for another neat experience.
 Issaquah is located miles upstream from any salt water, so the salmon are at the end of their grueling migration by the time they reach there.